believer/willcodefor.beer/posts/safely-position-fixed-content-in-mobile-browsers.md

 </div>

-The padding needed to move the content above the safe area can vary between devices, but here's where the magic CSS property comes to the rescue.
+The padding needed to move the content above the safe area can vary between devices, but here's where the magic CSS function comes to the rescue.
 We just need one line to fix this on every device:

 ```css
 .cookie-consent {